Peacocks, Plants, Ponds & Pops

 There was a very cool tree.
 I have no idea what it was, but it was very photogenic.

 Next, we ran into the Goose family, and Mr. Goose and Mother Goose were very protective of their children, so Tracy and I left before one of them pecked our eyes out.

 Meyberg Waterfall was our next stop.
-The brochure states that every hour 48,000 gallons of water cascades into the pool, where it is then recycled back to the top of the falls.
-The koi here are huge.
+The Arcadia Arboretum brochure states that every hour 48,000 gallons of water cascades into the pool, where it is then recycled back to the top of the falls.
+The koi here are enormous.
 They are members of the carp family and related to goldfish (I think on their mother’s side).
 The steps to the right of the waterfall lead to Tallac Knoll, where there are some spectacular views of the Arboretum and the San Gabriel mountains.

-Since it was a rather hazy day at this point, we passed on this hike, because we were on our way to the Coach Barn and Queen Anne Cottage, but it does give us a good reason to return.
+Since it was a somewhat hazy day at this point, we passed on this hike, because we were on our way to the Coach Barn and Queen Anne Cottage, but it does give us a good reason to return.
 We saw some Day Lilies with a statue in the center begging me to take its picture.

 Elias Jackson “Lucky” Baldwin was a prominent California businessman and investor in the 1800s.
 He generated most of his wealth through savvy and lucky mining investments (thus “Lucky” Baldwin).
 He accumulated large landholdings of more than 60,000 acres in Southern California, where the communities of Arcadia and Monrovia are now located.

 As you can see above in the top right photo, there have been numerous motion pictures and television shows filmed at the Los Angeles County Arboretum & Botanic Garden.
 One of the shows that most people remember is Fantasy Island, which starred Ricardo Montalbán and Hervé Villechaize.
 Mr. Roarke (Montalbán) greeted his guests at the Queen Anne Cottage.